gavinleroy/dead/README-GRAY-XU.md

 Once you have the Docker container running and you are in the working directory.
 Run the sript `./setup.scm` which will setup YARPGen for you and put it in the right(?) place.

+If something in the script goes wrong, and you need to only run *parts* of it later, you can invoke it as follows: `./setup.scm <part-name>* ...` inserting the related step name(s) which will run only the specified steps in the specified order.

 ## Changes

 Anything notable to document?
 Put it in the source!
 But feel free to also list things here that